Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: The broken-phase flipped N2HDM

-\end{widetext} After EWSB, the N2HDM particle spectrum contains three CP-even neutral scalars $H_{1,2,3}$ (The masses of the three $H_{1,2,3}$ increase in sequence), one pseudoscalar $A$, and a pair of charged scalars $H^\pm$.
+After electroweak symmetry breaking, the N2HDM particle spectrum contains three CP-even neutral scalars $H_{1,2,3}$ (The masses of the three $H_{1,2,3}$ increase in sequence), one pseudoscalar $A$, and a pair of charged scalars $H^\pm$.
 The electroweak sector is in the broken phase when both doublets and the singlet acquire nonzero vacuum expectation values (VEVs).
-In this scenario, the three CP-even scalar fields mix through a $3\times 3$ rotation matrix, which is given by Ref.~\cite{Muhlleitner:2016mzt}.
-Then the parameters can be parameterized in terms of the mixing angles:
+In this scenario, the three CP-even scalar fields mix through a $3\times 3$ rotation matrix, which have the following form~\cite{Muhlleitner:2016mzt} \begin{widetext}